MatherLyn/simple-javascript-parser/README.md

 npm run start
 ```

+Use JSON Formatter plugins for beautify the response json.

 ## AST means Abstract Syntax Tree.
 To get an AST, first, we should tokenize the input code.
 ### Here is the demo input file: